Negligent Hiring And New York Truck Accidents

 If a trucking company does not follow the proper steps in the hiring process outlined above, then they have been negligent in their hiring process.
 If a truck driver that is ill-equipped to operate a tractor-trailer, big rig or semi truck has injured you in an accident in Buffalo, New York—the company is responsible for your medical bills, lost wages and pain and suffering.

 You want the most experienced personal injury attorney in Buffalo, New York to fight for you against large truck companies.
-Jed Dietrich, Esq. is a Best Lawyer of America and has a staff of Buffalo, New York truck accident lawyers that will zealously battle to obtain the best result for your personal injury case.
+Jed Dietrich, Esq. is a recognized Best Lawyer of America and has a staff of Buffalo, New York truck accident lawyers that will zealously battle to obtain the best result for your personal injury case.
 Call the Dietrich Law Firm P.C.
 TODAY for a free consultation at 716-839-3939.
 We are available 24 hours a day, 7 days a week.

 Jed Dietrich, Esq. will attempt to obtain the best result for you by investigating whether the trucking company was guilty of negligent hiring.
 If negligent hiring caused or contributed to your truck accident, Jed Dietrich, Esq. will fight for the compensation you deserve by showing: